ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 2. Values set in the panel **Copy Customer Properties**.
 (Priority 70)

-   This is valid only for sales orders, but the same priority applies if there's a similar table for other types of data.
+   This is valid for sales orders, but the same priority applies if there's a similar table for other data.

 3. Values of custom properties with the same hereditary root in the definition of the 'main contractor' of the document.
 (Priority 50)